If you periodically set up your Macbook from scratch like I do, you’re probably frustrated by the manual setup process.

 The important piece from the above configuration is to define a path for the applications to install inside the Applications

 directory.
-Otherwise, MacOS might recognize an app or warn you to manually move it inside that directory.
+Otherwise, macOS might recognize an app or warn you to manually move it inside that directory.
 The cask_args

 allows passing the directory path.